mainettis/darksun/docs/tools.md

 1. Install choosenim to make installing nimble exceptionally easy.
 Go to the [choosenim releases page](https://github.com/dom96/choosenim/releases) and download the appropriate release for your operating system.
 If you selected a zipped file, unzip the files to your preferred location (they cannot be run directly from the zip file) and run the `runme.bat` batch file.
 This will install choosenim and add the nimble directory to your system PATH variable.
 Follow any prompts on you screen.

     *Note:  If you receive an error in the next section that says nimble is not a known command (or something similar), it is because the path to nimble wasn't added to your system's path variable.
-TO resolves this, assuming you installed nimble in its default location, type the following in your command line (for windows):*
+To resolve this, assuming you installed nimble in its default location, type the following in your command line (for windows):*
     ```
-    setx "%path%;C:\Users\<user_name>\.nimble\bin"
+    setx PATH "%path%;C:\Users\<user_name>\.nimble\bin"
     ```

 #### Neverwinter
-Neverwinter.nim is a set of tools that can convert the various file formats used by Neverwinter Nights into .json and other formats, which are text files readable by most text readers and easily handled by source control systems, such as Git.
+Neverwinter.nim is a set of tools that can convert the various file formats used by Neverwinter Nights into `.json` and other formats, which are text files readable by most text readers and easily handled by source control systems such as Git.
 Without these conversion tools, we would not be able to track file changes nor have the convenience of build tools such as Nasher.

 Since we've already installed Nimble, installing neverwinter.nim is extremely easy.